ahmadrezafrh/Traffic-Flow-Measurement-Deep-Learning/README.md

 ## Stage 2 : clustering lines with features extracted in the first stage

 In this stage we will use features extracted in the first stage to cluster all cars.
 This method is a semi-supervised algorithm.
-We only determine the number of clusters and it will use the features below to cluster cars in different cars:
+We only determine the number of clusters and it will use the features below to cluster cars in different frames:

 1. Horizonal position of cars